-(g) Law Enforcement Specialty equipment includes, but not limited to the following:
+- (8) Law Enforcement Specialty equipment includes, but not limited to the following:

 - i.
 Active Shooter Kits

 - ii.
 DNA Collection Kits

-- iii.
-Removal (un-install) of vehicle equipment for the transition of existing vehicles (pre-Joint Services Law Enforcement Vehicle Equipment Standardization (JSLEVES))

-iv.
-Vehicle equipment not provided by JSLEVES such as radio install, Conservation LE vehicles up-fit v.
-IMCOM Directorates Pacific and Europe law enforcement vehicle equipment requirements such as lights, radios, sirens, weapons racks and graphics, where IMCOM HQ does not centrally fund

-- (h) Other LE Contracts approved by HQ IMCOM PM/P - (i) Non-standard requirements must be documented on the TDA, e.g.,

-Conservation Law Enforcement Officer (CLEO) program equipment

-- (j) Operational Supplies - (3) Computer Aided dispatch (CAD) system - (a) OMA funds will not be used for upgrades to existing CAD systems - (b) CAD system upgrades require OPA funds - (c) Any upgrades must be identified immediately IOT submit/process OPA UFRs within an appropriate timeframe - (d) CAD Maintenance is authorized for existing Windows 10 compliant CAD systems - (e) CAD Maintenance is an OMA funded requirement used to sustain current CAD capabilities - (f) CAD Maintenance is not to be confused with CAD upgrades - (4) Not authorized for QLPR-Not an all-inclusive listing - (a) QLPR does not provide funding for training and/or equipping MTOE MP Assets.
-It does provide funding for training and non-CTA equipment for TDA Military Police Soldiers (31B) - (b) QLPR funds for security guard or National Crime Information Center (NCIC) costs at Visitor Control Center requirements (QPSM requirement) - (c) Systems that maintain automated storage of Personally Identifiable Information (PII) without a valid System of Record Notice (SORN) or full Authority to Operate (ATO) FISMA compliance - (d) License plate reader systems used for LE purposes - (e) New and/or existing video recording systems used outside the law enforcement facility (other than M-FLEETS compliant systems) not required by regulation - (f) New equipment procurement and/or sustainment of existing body worn camera systems - (g) Any Army-owned system that transmits, processes, or stores any government data without a valid ATO
+- iv.
+Removal (un-install) of vehicle equipment for the transition of existing vehicles (pre-Joint Services Law Enforcement Vehicle Equipment Standardization (JSLEVES)) - v.
+Vehicle equipment not provided by JSLEVES such as radio install, Conservation LE vehicles up-fit - vi.
+IMCOM Directorates Pacific and Europe law enforcement vehicle equipment requirements such as lights, radios, sirens, weapons racks and graphics, where IMCOM HQ does not centrally fund - (9) Other LE Contracts approved by HQ IMCOM PM/P - i.
+Non-standard requirements must be documented on the TDA, e.g., Conservation Law Enforcement Officer (CLEO) program equipment - ii.
+Operational Supplies - (10) Computer Aided dispatch (CAD) system - i.
+OMA funds will not be used for upgrades to existing CAD systems - ii.
+CAD system upgrades require OPA funds - iii.
+Any upgrades must be identified immediately IOT submit/process OPA UFRs within an appropriate timeframe - iv.
+CAD Maintenance is authorized for existing Windows 10 compliant CAD systems - v.
+CAD Maintenance is an OMA funded requirement used to sustain current CAD capabilities - vi.
+CAD Maintenance is not to be confused with CAD upgrades - (11) Not authorized for QLPR-Not an all-inclusive listing

-- (h) Any Army-owned system that stores or archives data in an unapproved data storage process, device or server - Body armor is an Army centralized item; therefore, local purchases are not authorized.
-Coordinate with HQ PM/P for requirements - (j) Launched Electrode Stun Devices (LESD) are ARMY fielded systems- units are not authorized to purchase - (k) Radio purchases for new radios will not be funded at the Garrison level.
-All new radio requirements must be submitted to the headquarters for execution under the command lifecycle replacement program - (I) Stray Animal Control- Please refer to Public Works (Pest Control) - (5) DES and/or responsible entity must ensure, by working with RM, annual non-pay requirements are entered into the Resource Data Management Tool (RDMT) Database (refer to paragraph within this document for additional details).
-Do not combine, for example, training or equipment requirements into a single entry. - (6) DES should identify any Unfunded Requirements (UFR) / shortfall(s) to installation LE critical requirements via RDMT database including costs associated with the proper accreditation of any existing technical systems that are required by Army regulation - (7) DES Leadership must maintain visibility of QLPR critical requirements during POM cycles.
-Criticality is determined by the minimum resources necessary to satisfy the minimum statutory requirement.
-Additionally, QLPR POM'd requirements must have a clear linkage to a statutory or regulatory requirements. - (8) IAW ALARACT 015/2019, installations will move mobile devices and services acquisitions to the Department of Navy (DON) Wireless Spiral 3 contract vehicle, NLT the end of current Periods of Performance for First Responder cellular Service (FirstNet), mobile phones, smart phones, electronic tablets with cellar capability, and so forth.
+- i.
+QLPR does not provide funding for training and/or equipping MTOE MP Assets.
+It does provide funding for training and non-CTA equipment for TDA Military Police Soldiers (31B) - ii.
+QLPR funds for security guard or National Crime Information Center (NCIC) costs at Visitor Control Center requirements (QPSM requirement) - iii.
+Systems that maintain automated storage of Personally Identifiable Information (PII) without a valid System of Record Notice (SORN) or full Authority to Operate (ATO) FISMA compliance - iv.
+License plate reader systems used for LE purposes - v.
+New and/or existing video recording systems used outside the law enforcement facility (other than M-FLEETS compliant systems) not required by regulation - vi.
+New equipment procurement and/or sustainment of existing body worn camera systems - vii.
+Any Army-owned system that transmits, processes, or stores any government data without a valid ATO - viii.
+Any Army-owned system that stores or archives data in an unapproved data storage process, device or server - ix.
+Body armor is an Army centralized item; therefore, local purchases are not authorized.
+Coordinate with HQ PM/P for requirements - x.
+Launched Electrode Stun Devices (LESD) are ARMY fielded systems- units are not authorized to purchase - xi.
+Radio purchases for new radios will not be funded at the Garrison level.
+All new radio requirements must be submitted to the headquarters for execution under the command lifecycle replacement program - xii.
+Stray Animal Control- Please refer to Public Works (Pest Control) - (12) DES and/or responsible entity must ensure, by working with RM, annual non-pay requirements are entered into the Resource Data Management Tool (RDMT) Database (refer to paragraph within this document for additional details).
+Do not combine, for example, training or equipment requirements into a single entry. - (13) DES should identify any Unfunded Requirements (UFR) / shortfall(s) to installation LE critical requirements via RDMT database including costs associated with the proper accreditation of any existing technical systems that are required by Army regulation d.
+Antiterrorism (MDEP VTER/ISR 602)

+(14) DES Leadership must maintain visibility of QLPR critical requirements during POM cycles.
+Criticality is determined by